Bulbophyllum arfakianum

 Bulbophyllum arfakianum is a species of orchid in the genus Bulbophyllum.
 This rare orchid is endemic to Arfak Mountains at elevations 50~400 meters in rainforests, Papua New Guinea.

 Description

 The species is slow-growing epiphyte with an ascending growth habit.
-Its pseudobulbs are ovoid, 1-leafed at the apex, spaced of about 2.5cm on a creeping rhizome.
-Leaves are oblong, dark green, 4.5~9cm long.
-Inflorescence is from the base of the pseudobulb and single-flowered, 14cm long.
-Flowers are 5cm long with a dorsal sepal with pointed apex bent forward. lateral sepals are falcate, converging at the apex.
+Its pseudobulbs are ovoid, 1-leafed at the apex, spaced of about 2.5 cm on a creeping rhizome.
+Leaves are oblong, dark green, 4.5~9 cm long.
+Inflorescence is from the base of the pseudobulb and single-flowered, 14 cm long.
+Flowers are 5 cm long with a dorsal sepal with pointed apex bent forward. lateral sepals are falcate, converging at the apex.
 Flowers are colored with maroon macules.